rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 Simulating with the MVS
 =======================

-In the MVS can perform a capacity as well as dispatch optimisation of a specific energy system.
+The MVS can perform capacity as well as dispatch optimisations of a specific energy system.
 This means that both the capacity that is to be bought is optimised as well as the respective assets operation.
 To perform an energy system simulation, a multitude of input parameters needed, which are described in link.
 They include economic parameters, technological parameters and project settings.